laike9m/VideoChat/development.md

 <b>VideoChat Plugin Development</b>
 ===

-Since this is a videochat plugin, the core part is of imeplementing video chatting between users.
+Since this is a videochat plugin, the core part is of course imeplementing video chatting between users.
 It's really simple actually.

 If you have heard of WebRTC, you should be aware that modern web browsers have great power.
 I'll make a brief introduction to WebRTC here, but if you want to truely understand it, further searching and reading is necessary.